ghostery/local-sheriff/README.md

 ## Data Sources:

-Local Sheriff uses the open-source tracker database from [WhoTracks.me](https://whotracks.me/) for creating tracker hostname to company mapping.Right now it is packaged in the extension itself.
+Local Sheriff uses the open-source tracker database from [WhoTracks.me](https://whotracks.me/) for creating tracker hostname to company mapping.
+Right now it is packaged in the extension itself.

 Eg: Given a tracker hostname: `atlassbx.com` find the company who owns it: `Facebook`.